henrymollman/hello-node-rethinkdb/README.md

 # hello-node-rethinkdb
-"To live is to suffer, to survive is to find some meaning in the suffering."
+"To live is to suffer, to survive is to find some meaning in the suffering." - tupac "push it to the limit" - rick ross